Video Resource Material

 Videos range from practical hands-on tutorials to natural resource education and the award winning Through our Eyes, Aboriginal cultural knowledge documentaries.

-Natural Resource Management is one of the four pillars of Local Land Services Western Region and we achieve our goals through working with land managers and communities to improve the natural resources of our region.
+Natural Resource Management is one of the four pillars of Western Local Land Services and we achieve our goals through working with land managers and communities to improve the natural resources of our region.
 This short film explains some of the ways that we achieve these goals and how supporting natural resources works in with the other pillars of our organisation: agriculture, biosecurity and emergency management.

 This short film provides an overview of our biosecurity role in protecting the economy, environment and community from the negative impacts of pests, diseases and weeds.

-Local Land Services Western Region works alongside the NSW Department of Primary Industries and other agencies to provide vital support service in emergencies where agriculture and animals are impacted.
+Western Local Land Services works alongside the NSW Department of Primary Industries and other agencies to provide vital support service in emergencies where agriculture and animals are impacted.
 We operate under the State Emergency Management Plan across a wide range of emergencies, including: natural disasters such as flood, bushfire and drought; biosecurity events involving plants, animals and pest insects such as locust plagues.

-In March 2015 Local Land Services Western Region held two-day workshops in Brewarrina and Menindee for Aboriginal land managers to share knowledge and link with service providers.
+In March 2015 Western Local Land Services held two-day workshops in Brewarrina and Menindee for Aboriginal land managers to share knowledge and link with service providers.
 Participants learned of a range of support and services they can access and many new exciting ideas, partnerships and projects emerged from the workshops.